Ellmen/alcov/README.md

 ## Installing

+The latest release can be downloaded from PyPI

+`pip install alcov`

+This will install the Python library and the CLI.

-Clone the repository and run
+To install the development version, clone the repository and run

 `pip install .`

-This will install the Python library and the CLI.

 ## Usage example